Pixel0Void/GridSystem/README.md

    ```
 2. Open the project in Unity Hub.
 3. Launch the `Game` scene
+4. Use `Tab` key for edit
-4. Use the on-screen UI or number keys `1–5` to select different build parts.
+5. Use the on-screen UI or number keys `1–5` to select different build parts.
-5. Click on the scene to place or remove objects.
+6. Click on the scene to place or remove objects.

 ## 📌 Disclaimer